 [22:22] You can go back and look at that and make changes to it and work in a more public space because as scholars, we sit on stuff for so long.
 Getting an article out, it takes years.
 It’s such a weird way for knowledge to flow in this day and age.
 Showing the students there is that model, there is that very scholarly traditional model…not traditional.

-[22:46] There is that way to communicate information.
-There is also a way you can do it more publicly and openly but still be smart about it, but also realize there is a process and there is a benefit from sharing these things.
+[22:46] There is that way to communicate information, but there’s also a way you can do it more publicly and openly, but still be smart about it, but also realize that there is a process and there is a benefit from sharing these things.
 You can see how your thoughts change over time.
-I go back and look at blog posts that I wrote, and I’m like, “Oh, my gosh!
-I could just take this down.
+I go back and look at blog posts I wrote and I’m like, “Oh, my gosh!
+I should just take this down.
 This is horrible.”

-[23:09] At the same time, it’s nice to see that, “Oh, we were really trying to grapple with these issues.”
+[23:09] At the same time, it’s nice to see that, “Oh, this was me really trying to grapple with these issues.”
 That will have to wait for a future course.
 I don’t know.
-I might be teeing this well.
+I might be TA-ing this well.
 We’ll see.
-We’re still waiting on the news.
+I’m still waiting on the news.